deletedcu/angular-demo/lectures/day-2/routing.md

 ## Create Links to the Different "Pages"

-When creating links, we don't use `href` anymore.
+When creating links, we no longer use `href`.
 Instead we use `routerLink`.

 Edit `src/app/app.component.html`: